Introduction

 Fish in the Ocean

 Set a timer for 10 minutes and close your eyes.
 Imagine a beautiful ocean floor.
 You can see the sun rays protruding through the water and gently extending to the ocean floor.
 It is a serene and peaceful environment.
-You notice how the water is crystal blue and there are some friendly fish around you.
+You notice how the water is crystal clear and there are some friendly fish around you.
 Slowly start becoming aware of your thoughts.
 Try to be in tune with what your mind is thinking.
 What are you thinking about today?
 Is it your everyday activities?
 Is there perhaps a bigger problem that's troubling you these days?
 Be aware of your thoughts.
 Then, imagine how the first fish is dragging away your first thought.
-If you are worrying about your health, then maybe the fish is dragging away that exact word.
-See how the fish calmly swims away leaving you with the beautiful ocean floor again.
-Keep doing this with all of your other thoughts.
-How do you feel at the end of this exercise?

 Example: Perhaps today you are mostly worrying about the lack of energy that you often feel.
 Put a name on that thought and imagine how it is going away just as the fish swims away.
 Then keep on doing this with your next thoughts.
 Notice how you feel at the end of the exercise.